Best wireless carriers for students 2023

 Reasons to avoid

 When I was in college, I found that I had far more money at the beginning of the year than at the end.
-If you have a similar financial situation, it may be worth buying your phone service for the year and not worrying about it while class is in session.
-Mint Mobile allows you to buy up to 12 months of service at once and you can even save money when you do.
+If you have ever faced a similar financial situation, it might be worth buying your phone service for the entire year and not worrying about it while class is in session.
+Mint Mobile allows you to buy up to 12 months of service upfront and if you do, you can save a lot of cash.
 You can also buy three or six months of service at a time, but three months is the minimum.

-With coverage on T-Mobile's LTE network, you will likely have plenty of coverage with Mint Mobile as well as fast speeds with your LTE data.
-Although Mint Mobile's unlimited option is capped at 40GB, that's still a decent amount, and more high-speed data can easily be added later on.
+With coverage on T-Mobile's LTE and 5G networks, you will have plenty of coverage with Mint Mobile as well as fast data speeds.
+Although Mint Mobile's unlimited plan is capped at 40GB, that's still a decent amount, and more high-speed data can easily be added later on.

-Mint Mobile also allows your data to be used on a hotspot with no speed penalties.
+Mint Mobile also lets you use data via a hotspot with no speed penalties.
 This can be a lifesaver if you need to get an assignment done while traveling.
-With plans starting at 5GB and moving up to 15GB and 20GB, most people can find a Mint Mobile plan that works for them.
+With plans starting at 5GB and moving up to 15GB and 20GB, you can certainly get something for you.

 Best perks